 Rating: 10/10 Pairs well with: the other parts of what Carpenter calls his Apocalypse Trilogy: Prince of Darkness and In the Mouth of Madness, as well as other body horror movies of the era like The Fly and David Cronenberg’s early films.

-Also known as: John Carpenter’s Escape From New York (complete title), Escape From New York City (script title) Release Date: April 1st, 1981 (USA Film Festival) Directed by: John Carpenter Written by: John Carpenter, Nick Castle Music by: John Carpenter, Alan Howarth Cast: Kurt Russell, Lee Van Cleef, Ernest Borgnine, Donald Pleasence, Issac Hayes, Harry Dean Stanton, Adrienne Barbeau, Tom Atkins, Charles Cyphers, Frank Doubleday, Nancy Stephens, Buck Flower, Ox Baker, John Diehl, Carmen Filpi, Jamie Lee Curtis (voice)
+Also known as: John Carpenter’s Escape From New York (complete title), Escape From New York City (script title) Release Date: April 1st, 1981 (USA Film Festival) Directed by: John Carpenter Written by: John Carpenter, Nick Castle Music by: John Carpenter, Alan Howarth Cast: Kurt Russell, Lee Van Cleef, Ernest Borgnine, Donald Pleasence, Issac Hayes, Harry Dean Stanton, Adrienne Barbeau, Tom Atkins, Charles Cyphers, Frank Doubleday, Nancy Stephens, Buck Flower, Ox Baker, John Diehl, Carmen Filpi, Ted Levine, Jamie Lee Curtis (voice)

 Embassy Pictures, International Film Investors, Goldcrest Films International, 99 Minutes, 106 Minutes (extended version)

 “It’s the survival of the human race, Plissken.
 Something you don’t give a shit about.” – Bob Hauk